ankicommunity/anki-sync-server-rs/README.md

 ### TODO

-- [ ] add ssl certificate verify
+- [ ] allow self-signed certificate used in https in Intranet environment

 - [ ] error handle
 - [ ] anki versions test
-- [ ]  automatically add user account into auth ab when account is not empty in Settings.toml
+- [x]  automatically add user account into auth ab when account is not empty in Settings.toml
 - [ ]  add shell script for  build from source on linux and windows
 - [ ]  make deb for linux